 Looks cool, but wait till you hear how it sounds!

 Guitar pickups are transducers, turning the energy of the plucked string into an electric signal that can be amplified.
 There are a number of classic pickup designs behind the defining tones of electric guitar.
 This isn't one of them.
 Rather, ours grew out of our need for a pickup that fit the space requirements of our guitars.
 Unburdened by the goal of replicating a particular structure, the options opened up.
-Through a year of experimentation, we created a pickup that is many pickups - the VF3.
+Through several years of experimentation, we created a pickup that is many pickups - the Off Kiltertron.

-The VF3 (variable frequency) pickup is a hybrid asymmetric bobbin design.
-With a bar magnet coil and a rod magnet coil, the pickup combines the wider field sensing of a bar magnet with the focused field of rod magnets.
-However, what really makes the VF3 stand apart from other designs is the boost coil.
-Engaging the boost coil increases output and bumps the mid frequencies.
-In fact, with the boost coil active, you can switch between humbucker and single coil modes with no loss in volume.
+The Off Kiltertron (OKT) pickup is a hybrid asymmetric, dual bobbin, multi-coil design.
+With a bar magnet bobbin and a rod magnet bobbin, the pickup combines the wider field sensing of a bar magnet with the focused field of rod magnets.
+However, what really makes the VF3 stand apart from other designs is the selectable coil engagement.
+Paired with a six way rotary selector, the OKTs give three single coil and three humbucking settings, including single coil and humbucking settings at the same output level.

 These pickups cover a wide swath of sonic territory.
 Snappy, twangy, warm, crunchy - you'll find it all here.
 Used in combination, the neck and bridge together can be sweet, spanky and even quacky.
 Neck and bridge pickups are reverse wound / reverse polarity so the single coil modes are humbucking when both pickups are used.